-- 1. On the taskbar, select the network status icon. - Select Network & Internet settings. - 3.
-Under the Network & Internet section, select Cellular, and then select Advanced Options.
+- 1. On the taskbar, select or right-click (select products only) the network status icon. - Select Network & Internet settings or Network and Internet settings (select products only). - 3.
+Under the Network & Internet section or the Network and Internet settings (select products only), select Cellular, and then select Advanced Options.

 Some mobile network operators require the use of a SIM card.
 A SIM card contains basic information about you, such as a personal identification number (PIN), as well as network information.
 Some computers include a SIM card that is preinstalled.
-If the SIM card is not preinstalled, it might be provided in the HP Mobile

-Broadband information that is included with your computer or the mobile network operator might provide it separately from the computer.
+If the SIM card is not preinstalled, it might be provided in the HP Mobile Broadband information that is included with your computer or the mobile network operator might provide it separately from the computer.